vectorfabrics/meta-pareon/README.md

 Introduction
 -------------------------

-The official OpenEmbedded/Yocto BSP layer for the Vectorfabrics pareon compiler.
+The official OpenEmbedded/Yocto BSP layer for the VectorFabrics pareon compiler.

 The meta-pareon layer depends on: